neulab/ExplainaBoard/docs/task_qa_table_text_hybrid.md

-# Analyzing Hybrid of Tabular and Textual Content QA
+# Analyzing QA over Hybrid Tabular/Textual Content

-In this file we describe how to analyze QA models trained on datasets with hybrid of tabular and textual context.
+In this file we describe how to analyze QA models trained on datasets with a hybrid of tabular and textual context.
 We will give an example using the  [tat_qa](https://github.com/ExpressAI/DataLab/blob/main/datasets/tat_qa/tat_qa.py) dataset, but other datasets can be analyzed in a similar way.